HLoc26/CheckParity/README.md

-This is useful if you do not know what is a modulo
+This is useful if you do not know what is a modulo💀